timapers/ctf-writeups/README.md

 At this point, I revisited the challenge description, which mentioned: _“Say, everyone knows Minecraft, right?
 The game about mining block after block after block after block…”_

 This suggested that something might be hidden in the blockchain’s blocks.
 With this in mind, I wrote a script to loop through the blocks on the chain.
-Here’s what I found after inspecting the blockchain’s blocks:
+For this, you can use the eth_getBlockByNumber method.
+Below is the output of the script when inspecting the blockchain’s blocks:

 ```
 0 {'hash': '0x31ab1454682821dbc4f9219500345a4fee1009770b65ff945c5078842e68c9e7', 'parentHash': '0x0000000000000000000000000000000000000000000000000000000000000000', 'sha3Uncles': '0x1dcc4de8dec75d7aab85b567b6ccd41ad312451b948a7413f0a142fd40d49347', 'miner': '0x0000000000000000000000000000000000000000', 'stateRoot': '0x0000000000000000000000000000000000000000000000000000000000000000', 'transactionsRoot': '0x56e81f171bcc55a6ff8345e692c0f86e5b48e01b996cadc001622fb5e363b421', 'receiptsRoot': '0x0000000000000000000000000000000000000000000000000000000000000000', 'logsBloom': '0x00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000', 'difficulty': '0x0', 'number': '0x0', 'gasLimit': '0x1c9c380', 'gasUsed': '0x0', 'timestamp': '0x670d7517', 'totalDifficulty': '0x0', 'extraData': '0x', 'mixHash': '0x0000000000000000000000000000000000000000000000000000000000000000', 'nonce': '0x0000000000000000', 'baseFeePerGas': '0x0', 'blobGasUsed': '0x0', 'excessBlobGas': '0x0', 'uncles': [], 'transactions': [], 'size': '0x201'}